Those who are living with diabetes know that is essential to have stable blood glucose levels.

 Meaning that resistant starches function similarly as fiber and that won’t lead to a rise in the blood glucose levels.

 Ripe or yellow bananas have less resistant starch in comparison to green bananas.
 Also, they have more sugar, that is more promptly absorbed in comparison to the starch.

 Fully ripe bananas contain a higher glycemic index and might lead to a faster rise in the blood glucose in comparison to unripe or green bananas.

-In order to ensure you don’t lead to a big rise in your blood glucose, it’s vital to be aware of the size of banana you choose to eat.
+In order to ensure you don’t lead to a big rise in blood glucose, it’s vital to be aware of the size of the banana you choose to eat.

 Most dietary guidelines for people with diabetes recommend following a balanced, healthy diet that includes fruit.
 It’s like that since consuming vegetables and fruits has been related to lower risk of heart disease and better health.

 People with diabetes are at higher risk of developing of certain diseases, therefore consuming enough vegetables and fruits is vital.

 Bananas provide you with vitamin C, fiber, vitamin B6, and potassium.
 Also, the bananas contain plant and antioxidant compounds.
 As a matter of fact, for most people who have diabetes bananas are a healthy choice.